alfredgamulo/CTFdeets/NetWars/Level_3_1.md

 ```
 `a` will retrieve everything.
 If you don't want to do that and instead find the information incrementally to save time for what you're really after then use: `--dbs` to enumerate teh databases, then `--tables -D <db name>` to get the tables, then `-T users --dump` to dump the *users* tables for example.

-### You have a gzip compressed data file that doesn't gunzip?
+### You have a gzip compressed data file and want to peep inside?
 Try `zless` or `zcat`.

 ### What is a python payload for a reverse shell?